R. v. N.Z.

 R. v.
 J.E.

-The accused was arrested in his new Mercedes on the suspicion that he was impaired.
+The accused was arrested in his new luxury vehicle on the suspicion that he was impaired.
 Police later searched the police cruiser and found cocaine.
 Through cross-examination, the officer’s reliability regarding his system of searching the police cruiser was put in question.
 The accused was found not guilty.